-She assumed this position during the seventh year of King Ahasuerus.
-It was about January 478 BC.
+She assumed this position during the seventh year of King Ahasuerus in 478 BC.
 This would have been soon after the disastrous war in Greece.

-In April 474 BC, Haman, the royal favorite, cast lots and secured a royal decree.
-It authorized the slaying of all Jews within the Persian Empire’s borders.
+In 474 BC, Haman cast lots and secured a royal decree, authorizing the slaying of all Jews within the borders of the Persian Empire.

-With this decree, Haman sought revenge upon Mordecai (verses 2-6).
-It was because the latter would always refuse to bow down before him every time he entered the palace.
+With this decree, Haman sought revenge against Mordecai.
+It was because the latter would always refuse to bow down before him every time he entered the palace (Esther 3:2-6).

 This decree made the Jews anxious.

-Meanwhile, Mordecai reported the matter to Esther (Esther 4:1-7, ESV).
-He warned her that God wanted her to be queen at this hour of crisis (verses 8-17).
+Meanwhile, Mordecai reported the matter to Esther.
+He warned her that God wanted her to be queen at this hour of crisis (verses 1-17 of chapter 4).

 Eventually, Esther appealed to the king on behalf of the Jews.
 She would do everything to save them from the deadly consequences of the decree.

-However, the problem was that she was a Jew herself, too.
-And it was her first time to tell the king this truth (Esther 6 and 7).
+However, the problem was that she herself was also a Jew.
+And it was her first time to tell the king this truth (chapters 6–7).

 But soon, Haman was executed.
 With this, the king elevated Mordecai to Haman’s former position.

-And in June, he signed a decree prepared by Mordecai that, in effect, reversed Haman’s order (Esther 8:1, ESV).
+Soon, he signed a decree prepared by Mordecai that, in effect, reversed Haman’s order (verse 1 of chapter 8).